 The price of inefficiency is steep for wholesalers, who operate within razor-thin margins.
 Many wholesalers have turned to technological solutions to address their efficiency woes.
 They’ve embraced digital tools for forecasting and replenishment to realize higher inventory turnover, lower costs, and more satisfied customers.

-Companies who optimize wholesale supply chain efficiency with data-informed digital solutions increase their value to suppliers and retailers alike, making such planning platforms essential to future success.
+Companies who optimize wholesale supply chain efficiency with data-informed, AI-powered supply chain solutions increase their value to suppliers and retailers alike.

 • Wholesalers act as the middlemen of the supply chain, purchasing a high volume of products from suppliers and selling them at low prices to retail customers and other businesses.

-• The wholesale industry covers a wide range of verticals — including automotive parts and tools, building and construction goods, technical trade items, grocery and foodservice products, pharmaceuticals, and countless others — each with their own challenges.
+• The wholesale industry covers a wide range of verticals, including automotive parts and tools, building and construction goods, technical trade items, grocery and foodservice products, pharmaceuticals, and countless others.
+Each vertical faces unique challenges.

-• Wholesalers face many high-level supply chain management challenges, including shifting supplier and retail customer strategies, changing consumer preferences, external disruptions, and growing complexity.
+• Wholesalers face many high-level supply chain management obstacles, including shifting supplier and retail customer strategies, changing consumer preferences, external disruptions, and growing complexity.

-• Wholesalers should embrace task automation, improve demand forecasting accuracy, and enhance supplier and retailer collaboration to increase margins.
+• Wholesalers should embrace task automation, improve demand forecasting accuracy, enhance supplier and retailer collaboration, and turn to channel-specific forecasting to increase margins.

-• A robust supply chain planning platform is critical to improving wholesale supply chain efficiency.
+• Supply chain planning software with AI is critical to improving wholesale supply chain efficiency.

 What is the wholesale supply chain?